xenloops/securityKB/tools/triage.md

   * Update scan rules or suppressions for recurring false positives —- but only with strong evidence.
   * Feed fixes back into secure coding guidelines.
-  * Schedule regular review of "accepted risk" items.
+  * Schedule a periodic review of "accepted risk" items.

 ## Golden Rules